rkimoakbioinformatics/oakvar/mkdocs/docs/install_modules.md

 ## Installing through GitHub

-`ov module install` can accept a GitHub URL as *module_name*.
-Thus, OakVar can now install custom modules directly from GitHub.
-It is as easy as simply giving the URL of the folder of the module on GitHub to `ov module install`.
+OakVar can install custom modules directly from GitHub.
+It is as easy as simply giving the module's name and the URL of the folder of the module on GitHub to `ov module install`.
 Let's say you have a custom module hosted on the `dev` branch of your GitHub repo `yourorganization/yourrepo` in the following folder:

 ```
 https://github.com/yourorganization/yourrepo/